-Have you identified all of your institution's can npus security authorities?
-Have you provided your campus security autho materials they need to document reported cri Do you have a procedure in place for collecting your campus security authorities?
+Have you identified all of your institution's campus security authorities?
+Have you provided your campus security authorities with the information and materials they need to document reported crimes?
+Do you have a procedure in place for collecting and reviewing crime reports from your campus security authorities?
 IV.
-Statistics From Local Law Enforcement Age institutions. encies (Chapter 4) Mandatory for all Office/Individual responsible Location where documentation is kept Date policy and procedure were last updated Your institution must make a good-faith effort crimes committed in applicable geographic loca with jurisdiction for your institution.
-Have you made a good-faith effort to obtain the enforcement agencies with jurisdiction for you Have you requested statistics for all of your Cla ery geography?
-Have you documented your institution's efforts applicable, documented any nonresponse on V. The Daily Crime Log (Chapter 5) Mandatory f security department. for all institutions with a campus police or Office/Individual responsible Location where documentation is kept Date policy and procedure were last updated Your institution must record all alleged criminal reported to the campus police or security depart passed since the alleged incident occurred.
-Criminal they are reported.
-The log must be available for tment regardless of how much time has mes are recorded in the crime log by the date Do you have a hard copy or electronic crime lo reported crimes, including g that includes information on all the nature of the crime? the date and time the crime occurred? the general location of the crime? the disposition of the complaint, if know If you maintain an electronic log, do you have a technical problems accessing the log?
-Do you have more than one person trained to m [ 20 you have more than one person trained to it
+Statistics From Local Law Enforcement Ag encies (Chapter 4) Mandatory for all institutions.
+1 Office/Individual responsible Location where documentation is kept Date policy and procedure were last updated Your institution must make a good-faith effort crimes committed in applicable geographic loc with jurisdiction for your institution.Have you made a good-faith effort to obtain th enforcement agencies with jurisdiction for y e crime statistics from all of the law Have you requested statistics for all of your Ca ery geography?
+Have you documented your institution's effort applicable, documented any nonresponse on behalf of an agency (or agencies)?
+V. The Daily Crime Log (Chapter 5) Mandatory for all institutions with a campus police or security department.
+Office/Individual responsible Location where documentation is kept Date policy and procedure were last updated Your institution must record all alleged crimin reported to the campus police or security depar passed since the alleged incident occurred.
+Cri rtment regardless of how much time has ŕ they are reported.
+The log must be available for review by the public.

+Do you have a hard copy or electronic crime log that includes information on all reported crimes, including

+the nature of the crime?

+the date and time the crime occurred?

+the general location of the crime?

+the disposition of the complaint, if known?

+If you maintain an electronic log, do you have a back-up log in case there are technical problems accessing the log?

+Do you have more than one person trained to maintain the log?